Unpaid Child Support

 free consultation

 It’s unfortunate how common it is for the noncustodial parent to avoid paying for child support.
-Nonpayment happens for several reasons, but usually, it’s something personal that relates to the parents’ relationship.
+Nonpayment often occurs for several reasons, but typically, it’s a personal issue related to the parents’ relationship.

-However, regardless of whether the parents are in a relationship or not, it shouldn’t affect the opportunities they ought to provide for their child.
-Suppose the noncustodial parent abandons their obligation to the custodial parent and the child.
-In that case, they are leaving their child with fewer financial resources, which can impact the child’s opportunity for higher education and the option to have extracurricular activities.
+However, regardless of whether the parents have an amicable relationship or not, it shouldn’t affect their child’s well-being.
+When the noncustodial parent abandons their obligation to the custodial parent and the child, they are leaving their child with fewer financial resources.
+This can result in a lower quality of life for the child, reducing their opportunities for higher education and participation in extracurricular activities.

-At worst, unpaid child support can leave the custodial parent unable to provide a safe home and a healthy diet for their child.
-Tomball, Texas child support lawyers believe that a parent should be accountable to provide for their child.
-They believe they deserve an opportunity to have a home, security, and healthy life.
+At worst, unpaid child support can leave the custodial parent unable to provide a safe home and food for their child.
+Our child support lawyers in Tomball, TX, believe that a parent should always be held accountable for their child.

 How to Properly Handle an Unpaid Child Support Case

 In the case that the noncustodial parent is avoiding or refusing to pay child support, the custodial parent has the option to sue for unpaid child support.
-Here in Tomball, Texas , many lawyers are familiar with such situations and know how to help you recover the child support you owed to you.
+Our lawyers are familiar with such situations and know how to help you recover the child support you are owed.

-You should never feel guilty for going after unpaid child support.
-Child support money will provide opportunities for your children and ensure that they are well provided for.
-Even if the child has no relationship with their mother or father, it is still the parent’s responsibility to support them financially until they are of legal age.
+You should never feel guilty about pursuing unpaid child support.
+Child support money legally belongs to your children and ensures that they are well provided for.
+Even if the noncustodial parent has no relationship with the child, it is still their responsibility to support them financially until they reach the age of legal majority.

-Contact your lawyer for more details regarding unpaid child support, such as the interest rate per year and the expected amount that the noncustodial parent should pay.
+Contact your lawyer for more details regarding unpaid child support, including the annual interest rate and the expected payment amount from the noncustodial parent.

 Child support becomes legally binding the moment a court order is signed.
 A lawyer can help you identify a reasonable amount for the noncustodial parent to pay.
-They can set it up for the transaction to be deducted from the obligor’s paychecks.
+They can set it up so that the transaction is deducted from the obligor’s paychecks.

 Paycheck deduction makes child support collection easier.
-The noncustodial parent’s employer will send the money directly to the state, and the state sends it to you.
+The noncustodial parent’s employer will send the money directly to the state, and the state will then send it to the custodial parent.
 Paycheck deduction prevents your former partner from using the money or keeping it for themselves.
 Unfortunately, you will need to serve this paperwork multiple times if your former partner changes employers.

-If the noncustodial parent becomes severely negligent, you can talk to your lawyer about programs to ensure you receive what you are owed.
-Again, this should not be something you feel guilty about doing, as all of this would go into your child’s future.
+If the noncustodial parent becomes severely negligent, you can talk to us about programs to ensure you receive what you are owed.
+Again, this should not be something you feel guilty about doing.
+All of this is for the sake of your child’s future.
+You can seek our help in Sugar Land, Katy, Tomball, or Houston.
+Reach out to us for the help you deserve.